MicrosoftDocs/dynamics-365-project-operations/articles/actuals/connectingactuals.md

 ---
-title: Transaction connections - Linking actuals of different transaction types
+title: Transaction connections - Link actuals of different transaction types
 description: This topic explains how a transaction connection is used to link actuals of different types to help track profitability, billing backlog, and billed versus unbilled revenue calculations.
 author: rumant
 ms.date: 03/25/2021